iTwin/bis-schemas/Domains/1-Common/Profiles/Profiles.remarks.md

 - `TopFlangeSlope` (if set):
   - must be greater or equal to zero
   - must be less than ninety degrees
-  - `TopFlangeSlopeHeight` must be less or equal to half `WebEdgeLength`
+  - `TopFlangeSlopeHeight` must be less or equal to `WebEdgeLength`
+  - `TopFlangeSlopeHeight` must be less or equal to double `TopFlangeThickness`
 - `BottomFlangeFilletRadius` (if set):
   - must be greater or equal to zero
   - must be less or equal to half `WebEdgeLength` minus `BottomFlangeSlopeHeight`